Preventing Depression in Older Adults: 12 Strategies to Boost Mental Health

 3. Endurance Training

-Cardio, aerobics, dancing—all of these exercises are great for endurance.
+Cardio, aerobics, dancing—all of these forms of exercise are great for endurance.
 These activities increase heart rate to help seniors attain and maintain good cardiovascular health.
 This is particularly important for seniors because the cardiovascular system and lung capacity decline as people age.
-Including endurance exercises is crucial to strengthening the heart and lungs and reducing the risk of cardiovascular disease.
+Endurance exercises are crucial to strengthening the heart and lungs and reducing the risk of cardiovascular disease.

 Great endurance exercises for seniors include:

-• Swimming: Gets the heart rate going while minimizing joint impact
+• Swimming: Get the heart rate going while minimizing joint impact.

-• Low-impact aerobics: Have fun while you move
+• Low-impact aerobics: Have fun while you move; water aerobics is a great option.

-• Stationary cycling: Nothing extreme, just a nice steady peddle
+• Stationary cycling: Pedal at a steady pace—nothing extreme.

 There’s nothing quite like a good stretch!
 Flexibility exercises for seniors are all about stretching and moving the joints to improve range of motion and prevent stiffness.
-These exercises are a great way for seniors to increase muscle flexibility, which reduces the risk of falls and improves overall physical function.
+These exercises are great ways for seniors to increase muscle flexibility, which reduces the risk of falls and improves overall physical function.
+Some examples of mobility and flexibility practices for seniors include yoga, Pilates, tai chi, stretching, and range of motion exercises.

 5. Strength Training

-Resistance training—or strength training—is important for everyone, but especially seniors.
-When people age, they naturally lose muscle mass and bone density, which can decrease strength and increase the risk of falling.
-Strength exercises help seniors improve muscle mass and bone density.
+Resistance training or strength training is important for everyone—especially seniors.
+As people age, they naturally lose muscle mass and bone density, which can decrease strength and increase the risk of falling.
+Strength exercises help seniors improve muscle mass and bone density while helping to maintain coordination.

 • Resistance band exercises